anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 <b>Special Note on Logging Tokens:</b> since the token would allow access to the OpenStack services, it <i>MUST</i> be masked before outputting to any logs.

 #### 6.3.1.3 Authorization
 Authorization serves as the next level of defense.
 At its core, it checks if the authenticated users have the permission to execute an action.
 Most Identity Service supports the notion of groups and roles.
 A user belongs to groups and each group has a list of roles that permits certain action on certain resource.
 OpenStack services reference the roles of the user attempting to access the service.
 OpenStack policy enforcer middleware takes into consideration the policy rules associated with each resource then the user’s group/roles and association to determine if access can the requested resource.
-For more details on policies, please refer to the <a url="https://docs.openstack.org/security-guide/identity/policies.html#policy-section">OpenStack Policies</a>.
+For more details on policies, please refer to the [OpenStack Policies](https://docs.openstack.org/security-guide/identity/policies.html#policy-section).

 #### 6.3.1.4 RBAC
 In order to properly manage user access to OpenStack services, service provider should utilize the Role Based Access Control (RBAC). system.
 Based on the OpenStack Identify Service (Keystone v3) Group and Domain component, the RBAC system implements a set of access roles that accommodate most use cases.
 Operations staff can create users and assign them to roles using standard OpenStack commands for users, groups, and roles.